 - Breast density and supplemental imaging assessment.
-People with dense breast tissue or abnormal mammograms may undergo breast density testing or additional imaging tests.
+People with dense breast tissue or irregular mammograms may undergo breast density testing or additional imaging tests.

 - Comprehensive multidisciplinary breast cancer care.
 People who have a new diagnosis of breast cancer or a history of breast cancer with new needs are seen in the Breast Clinic.
 If you have breast cancer and heart disease concerns, you may be referred to a heart specialist (cardiologist) with expertise in cardio-oncology.

-- Triple-negative breast cancer specialty care.
-The Breast Clinic's multidisciplinary team of doctors is experienced in diagnosing and treating this rare and aggressive form of cancer.
+- Triple-negative breast cancer, HER2-positive and inflammatory cancer specialty care.
+The Breast Clinic's multidisciplinary team of doctors is experienced in diagnosing and treating aggressive forms of cancer.

 - Integrative medicine.
 At the Breast Clinic in Arizona, you will also have access to integrative medicine and health services, including physician consultations, botanical and supplements management, acupuncture, massage therapy, mindful movement such as yoga, tai chi, and gentle strength training, and mind-body practices such as meditation and resilience training.